Eiffel Tower light shows

 What happens when the Eiffel Tower lights up at night?

-The Eiffel Tower (La Tour Eiffel) runs three lighting systems each night: a permanent golden wash, a 5-minute sparkle of 20,000 bulbs at the top of every hour, and a summit beacon sweeping the horizon.
+The Eiffel Tower runs three lighting systems each night: a permanent golden wash, a 5-minute sparkle of 20,000 bulbs at the top of every hour, and a summit beacon sweeping the horizon.
 The final sparkle fires at 23:00, with shutdown by 23:45.

 Dusk sensors trigger the show, so nightfall sets the start time, not a fixed clock.
 After shutdown, the tower and the Champ de Mars (the public greenspace in the 7th arrondissement where the tower stands) stay dark until the following evening.